BestOreo/DataMining-InfoVisualization/README.md

 One of the difficulties is that the title is mixed in Italian and English.
 After we screened the key words in different stages, we translated these related words (Italian) into Google Machine and identified some important information with the naked eye, such as the names of some countries (the same country in the mail may have English and Italian Two kinds of representation.
 Some of the hacking keywords are also carried out separately, and then re-search the massive data statistics.<br/>

-Although we encountered a lot of difficulties in this one, we are very grateful to this project, so that we have learned a lot.
+Although we encountered a lot of difficulties in this project, we are very grateful to this project from which we have learned a lot.
 The project not only brought us a great improvement from the technical level, such as front-end, Python and other programming proficiency increases, but also for our data analysis, data visualization has greatly improved.
 In fact, the subject is still a relatively raw csv data, which requires us to work on a lot of effort in data processing.
 As for the selection and design of specific visualization models, a great deal of what teachers say in class is used.
 To tell the truth, the teacher told a lot about the principles and knowledge of visualization in class.
 At first glance, it feels very simple and natural.
 However, it is natural to learn how to visualize.
-However, after this process of application, Speaking of knowledge has a more profound understanding, this feeling is actually very good.<br/>
+After this process of application, we have a better understanding of basic principles of data visualization.<br/>

-Finally, there is a deeper feeling that good visualization must be done while analyzing and analyzing, not from data to conclusion.
-Based on some preliminary analysis, depending on the specific goals, we hope to add some more features and elements, and then generate more useful information.
+Finally, there is a deeper feeling that good visualization must be done after thinking and analyzing rather than directly from data to conclusion.
+Based on some preliminary analysis, depending on the specific goals, we hope to add some more detailed features and elements, and then generate more useful information.
 Good visualization is by no means obtained directly from the data, but rather continuously improved.<br/>

 ### HACKING TEAM 邮件信息可视化